Symphony No. 91 (Haydn): Movements

+The work is in standard four-movement form:

 The first movement opens with a slow introduction which Haydn works into the opening allegro assai.
 The Allegro's first theme is derived from an idea Haydn used in his cantata Arianna a Naxos, Hob.
 XXVIa/2, composed the same year.
 The theme is chromatic, legato and in two-part inverted counterpoint.
 The second theme is dancelike.
 Both the themes are closely linked with the opening largo.

 The slow movement consists of a set of three variations on a theme.
 Listen to the bassoon and the accompanying string filigree in the first variation and the series of trills near the end of the movement.

 The minuet includes a trio for the bassoon accompanied by plucked strings.

 The finale opens quietly and builds gradually to a close.